oriedita/oriedita/README.md

 Be warned that the translations in this repository can be quite poor or in some cases completely wrong.
 When in doubt a logical name was used.
 Comments were translated using online translation services and as such can contain weird structured sentences.

-The translation is focused around the `Oriagari_Zu` class which contains the basis of the folding algorithm.
+The translation is focused around the `FoldedFigure` (`Oriagari_Zu`) class which contains the basis of the folding algorithm.